con-tools/wordpress-plugin/README.md

     * Shopping cart page
     * User's personal agenda page (optional - if not set, the shopping cart page will be used)
     * Single event page (used by the shopping cart page to link to events)
+1. Optional - but recommended - create a page for the user log in flow using the Controll User Login/Passwords template

 ## Templates